OWASP Top Ten 2013 Report

 - Risk Level

 For further information, see Progress, and Scan Duration and Speed.

-This provides a numerical and graphic overview of:
+This provides a numerical and graphical overview of:

 - Numbers The numbers of issues detected at various Vulnerability Severity Levels